 NIHR Fellowship Programme

-Applicants will hear if they been invited for interview 4 to 6 weeks prior to the interview dates.
+Applicants will hear if they have been invited for interview 4 to 6 weeks prior to the interview dates.

-All applicants must ensure that their proposed research project is compatible with the published NIHR remit.
+All applicants must ensure that their proposed research project is compatible with the published NIHR remit

 Applicants may only submit one application to a round of the NIHR Fellowships competition.

-Five levels of NIHR Fellowship award are available: Doctoral, Post-doctoral, Career Development, Senior Research and Transitional Research:
+Five levels of NIHR Fellowship award are available: Doctoral, Post Doctoral, Career Development, Senior Research and Transitional Research:

-Feedback from last year's round 7 NIHR Fellowships is available in the form of the NIHR Fellowships Round 7 Chair's Report.
+Feedback from last year's round 8 NIHR Fellowships is available in the form of the NIHR Fellowships Round 8 Chair's Report.

-Tel: 0113 346 6260
+Tel: 0113 346 6277